jiaolong1021/vue-helper/README.md

 this plugin main extend for element-ui, vux, iview, after plan support nuxt
 ## detail function can see change log.

+### release 1.5.1 notes
+fix bug jump to definition with postfix

 ### release 1.5.0 notes
 exchange rem to px or exchange px to rem for all file through command
 ![](./examples/rem-file.gif)

 ### release 1.4.5 notes